 Top 15 International Organizations

-Here is a list of top international organizations and their functions, headquarters and head of states.
+Here is a list of the most powerful organizations in the world and their functions, headquarters, and head of state.

 1. United Nations Organization (UN)